drbean/curriculum/test/toefl/general/slides.md

 # The opportunity to teach TOEFL®

-## Acceptance of invitation
+## On setting up this online course

-I am very happy to have been given this opportunity to teach TOEFL®.
+I am very happy to have been given this opportunity to develop a teach-yourself TOEFL® site.
 I think it is a good test because the questions replicate the kind of experience you will have in American and other English-speaking countries' classrooms.

+The test will give you an idea of how difficult studying at an American university will be.
+If you can do the test successfully, you will be able to do well in American classrooms.
+If you struggle with the test, you will find studying in the US difficult too.

+Your results on the test are not just a gatekeeping device used by schools to arbitrarily decide whether to admit you or reject you.
+They also are useful for you telling you how prepared you are for studying in an English language environment.

 I haven't done the test (I did the GRE 30 years ago) so if you have done the test I would appreciate you telling me and the other students what you thought of it.

-# Exams
+# Practice tests

-## Midterm, final exams
+## Midterm, final tests

-The plan is to simulate the TOEIC test experience under exam conditions in Week 9, 18 in the computer lab.
+The plan is to simulate the TOEIC test experience under test conditions at certain points of the course on the Internet.

 I will try to grade your answers the way an actual test rater would score you.